 I’ll be updating this post as I visit more regions, but please let me know which ones I should visit in the comments.

 2020 Please Note: Several of these wineries, usually family run, have a relatively low commercial footprint outside of Australia and rely on visits to their cellar doors.
-Due to the ongoing bush fire crisis in Australia, some are struggling and having to shut down during what is usually a busy season.
+Due to the bush fire crisis in Australia and the ongoing COVID crisis, some are struggling and having to shut down during what is usually a busy season.
 If you want to help local businesses recover from bush fires, please, make a note of these wineries for your next visit, or pop onto their website and order a case.
 You’ll be supporting boutique wineries in Australia during this difficult time, whilst enjoying awesome wines.
 Sounds like a win-win to me!

 1.2 Southern Highlands